|

 - SARINA:

-Variant of English Serena, meaning "serene,
+Variant spelling of English Serena, meaning "serene,

 tranquil."

-- SARIT:
+- SARIT

-Hebrew pet form of Sarah,
+Diminutive form of Hebrew Sarah,

 - SARITA:

-Spanish pet form of Sara, meaning "princess."
+Spanish pet form of Hebrew Sarah, meaning "noble

-- SARKA
+- ŠÁRKA:

 the Amazonian-like Vlasta in her